About Me

 My Desktop Environment of Choice

-My entire desktop setup is built around just three tools from the suckless project - dwm as my window manager, dmenu as my application launcher, and st as my terminal emulator.
+My entire desktop setup is built around just three tools from the suckless project - dwm as a window manager, dmenu as an application launcher, and st as a terminal emulator.
 I've been using them since the late 2018.
 What I love about them is they deliver the core functionality of more complex alternatives, but with fewer lines of code and minimal dependencies.
 Also, the project's philosophy - keep things simple, minimal, and usable - perfectly aligns with my own.

 My Editor of Choice

-I use nano as my main editor for just about everything - from writing posts for this website to writing code for projects.
-I like its straightforward shortcuts, which are far less complex than Emacs, and I appreciate that its common operations (e.g. scrolling, copying, pasting, etc.) are accessible directly while editing, unlike Vim's distinction between normal mode and insert mode.
-It also natively offers advanced and powerful functions like justifying paragraphs, recording macros, moving between anchors, which are more than enough for my daily editing.
+I use nano as my main editor for just about everything - from writing blogs to programming scripts/projects.
+I like its straightforward shortcuts, which are far less complex than Emacs, and I appreciate that its common operations (e.g. scrolling, copying, pasting, etc.) are accessible directly while editing, unlike Vim's distinction between the normal mode and the insert mode (i.e. press ESC from the insert mode to enter the normal mode to do operations).
+It also natively offers advanced and powerful functions like justifying paragraphs, recording macros, moving between anchors, which are more than enough for my daily editing/programming.

 ChangeLogs